-To overcome the trade-off between interpretability and consistency in evaluations, we design our error-based human evaluation framework.
-Our approach focuses on identifying and evaluating key failures generated by advanced LLMs in important aspects of sentence simplification.
-We aim to cover a broad range of potential failures while making the classification easy for annotators.
-Our approach reduces the categories to seven types while ensuring comprehensive coverage of common failures.
-In the study on sentence simplification evaluation of LLMs conducted by Kew et al.~\cite{kew-etal-2023-bless}, while the annotation of common failures is also incorporated, it is noteworthy that the types of failures addressed are very limited and they selected only a handful of output samples for annotation.
 While not intended for LLM-based simplification, a few previous studies have incorporated error analysis to assess their sequence-to-sequence simplification models~\cite{kriz-etal-2019-complexity, cooper-shardlow-2020-combinmt, maddela-etal-2021-controllable}.
-Starting from the error types established in these studies, we included ones that might also applicable in the outputs of advanced LLMs.
-Specifically, we conducted a preliminary investigation on ChatGPT-3.5 simplification outputs on the ASSET dataset.\footnote{At the time of this investigation, GPT-4 was not publicly available.} As a result, we adopted errors of \texttt{Altered Meaning}, issues with \texttt{Coreference}, \texttt{Repetition}, and \texttt{Hallucination}, while omitted errors deemed unlikely, such as the ungrammatical error.
+Starting from the error types established in these studies, we included ones that might also be applicable in the outputs of advanced LLMs.
+Specifically, we conducted a preliminary investigation of ChatGPT-3.5 simplification outputs on the ASSET dataset.\footnote{At the time of this investigation, GPT-4 was not publicly available.} As a result, we adopted errors of \texttt{Altered Meaning}, issues with \texttt{Coreference}, \texttt{Repetition}, and \texttt{Hallucination}, while omitted errors deemed unlikely, such as the ungrammatical error.
 Additionally, we identified a new category of error based on our investigation: \texttt{Lack of Simplicity}.